Chapter 19: The Tragedy at Ong Thanh 062025

 before "Doc Hinger" reached him.

-Finally, as darkness fell, Triet moved off to the west and then
+Finally, as darkness fell, Triet moved off to the West and then

 turned north to "force march" his conscripts toward Loc Ninh.
 My B